Thank you to those involved in preparing these updates, your efforts are appreciated. If you wish, you can read these updates as a PDF.

 Upcoming Dates / events

-For updates on planned AIUK training and events for AI activists, see the Amnesty UK events listing page.
+For all updates on planned AIUK training and events for AI activists, see the AUIK events page.

-Amnesty Glasgow West Group Meeting Thurs 8th May 2025
+AI Glasgow West Group Meeting Thursday 12th June 2025

 Minutes